-Because there are so many variables that must be factored into each individual’s price equation, it makes it difficult, if not impossible, to generalize the costs in a standard list.
-It creates a situation where the fees listed in price guides are almost never what’s realized in the appointment.
+ODA Fee Guide is only a framework because there are so many variables that must be factored into each individual’s price equation.
+This makes it difficult, if not impossible, to generalize the costs in a standardized list.
+It creates a situation where the fees listed in the price guide are almost never what are realized in the appointment.
 Mitigating circumstances can both reduce costs and or raise them by a percentage.
 The criteria is usually stated on the invoice, sometimes in accompanying notes and briefs if there isn’t room on the form, but the reasons are always made known beforehand.
-However the extenuating factors are NOT available to consumers are price-checking online, as dentists need to see the task-at-hand before they can discern the appropriate fee.
+However such extenuating factors are not available here to consumers are price-checking online as dentist needs to see the task-at-hand before they can discern all nuances of the remedy.

-Ontario Dental Fee Guide
+Archer Dental Fee Guide

 Dental offices are not like other businesses; treatments are not suggested but prescribed.
-The practitioner forms a health care strategy that is optimal and should not be affected by costs or have its quality reduced by removing key components to formulate better pricing.
+Dental practitioners form a health care strategy that is optimal and should not be affected by costs or have its quality reduced by removing key components to formulate better pricing.

 Rather than post these services and prices alphabetically they are arranged by frequency and chronology.
 This is the logical order of things and the way most patients encounter fees.

-Hygiene Therapy / Teeth Cleaning Scaling $57 (15 mins) – $220 (60 mins)
+Cost of Teeth Cleaning: Scaling $63 (15 mins) – $236 (60 mins)

 At Archer Dental we only take the necessary X-rays (properly termed radiographs) to determine if and which dental treatment is necessary; our dentists and specialists need to see the patient’s mouth from the inside out.
 Archer Dental offices also uses 3D oral scanners and related display technology to exhibit to patient’s teeth exactly as they are now and what they may look like after treatment.
 This is how we empower patients to understand their options and make the best decisions.

-Cost of Tooth Extractions: $160 – $528 per tooth
+Cost of Tooth Extractions is $193 – $554 per tooth

 What is the cost of a tooth extraction?
-Tooth extraction costs varies according to the location of the tooth, sedatives used, and the number of teeth removed, and complications involved in the extraction.
+Tooth extraction is oral surgery and costs vary according to the location of the tooth, sedatives used, and the number of teeth removed, and complications involved in the extraction.
 There are a variety of dental extractions; and the fees vary based on the difficulty of extraction, extent/location to access and based on current angulation / accessibility within the bone and gingiva / gum area.
 Wisdom teeth generally are the most expensive extractions with ranges and baby teeth the most inexpensive due to their roots or lack thereof.
 Often radiographs can predict the level of complexity to provide the most accurate quotes.

-Price of Dental Crowns: $800 + lab fees (approx $350)
+Price of Dental Crowns is $910 + lab fees (approx. $350)

 Once again these are approximate prices, as the true cost of dental crowns varies based on a lot of factors.
 The materials that comprise the crown, the location of the tooth, and the size of the tooth all affect the price of the restoration.
 This procedure requires working with a 3rd party business, a dental lab who creates the crown the dentist cements into place.
 Esthetics are important and custom shading, choosing various types of materials i.e. zirconium or emax crowns or gold crowns can vary the lab fees.
 We have excellent partners and relations with our dental labs across the GTA who do beautiful work.

-Price of a Root Canal $532 – $1240
+Price of a Root Canal is $612 – $1250

 Root canal treatment, also referred to as endodontic therapy is often the only viable option to retain a tooth that has suffered severe damage that has affected the nerve or has become infected.
 Front and back teeth have a varying number of roots.
 Root canals on incisors (front teeth) usually cost less because they only have one root, while the same procedure on molars (back teeth) will invariably cost more because these teeth have three or more roots.
 Teeth that are calcified i.e. older adults or using radiographs can also help determine the difficulty of the root canal.
 At Archer Dental we also work with a number of endondontists in the city to assist with more complex or involved cases or patients.
 Read more about Oral Surgery at Archer Dental.